Here is a breakdown of major shareholders in Petco Health and Wellness Company Inc. (NASDAQ: WOOF)

-Petco Health and Wellness Company Inc. (NASDAQ: WOOF) is -0.42% lower on its value in year-to-date trading and has touched a low of $8.72 and a high of $22.75 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The WOOF stock was last observed hovering at around $9.77 in the last trading session, with the day’s loss setting it -0.33% off its average median price target of $14.00 for the next 12 months.
-It is also 52.8% off the consensus price target high of $20.00 offered by 14 analysts, but current levels are -4.89% lower than the price target low of $9.00 for the same period.
+Petco Health and Wellness Company Inc. (NASDAQ: WOOF) is 12.76% higher on its value in year-to-date trading and has touched a low of $8.72 and a high of $22.75 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The WOOF stock was last observed hovering at around $10.34 in the last trading session, with the day’s gains setting it 0.35% off its average median price target of $14.00 for the next 12 months.
+It is also 46.55% off the consensus price target high of $20.00 offered by 14 analysts, but current levels are -18.78% lower than the price target low of $9.00 for the same period.

 Will You Miss Out On This Growth Stock Boom?